-Our severity increase in the first quarter primarily reflected lower auction values, higher balances at repossession, and higher amounts financed.
-Charge-offs and the LTR ratio were up year-over-year, primarily reflecting higher severities and repossessions.
+The factors that drove the severity increase in the second quarter of 2016 from the prior year were primarily lower auction values, higher balances at repossession, and higher amounts financed.

+Charge-offs and the LTR ratio were up year-over-year, primarily reflecting higher defaults and higher severities.
+The higher defaults reflect an increased default frequency as well as a larger balance sheet.